DanielRodriguezIT/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://i.imgur.com/GLxSIG3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the next portion of the lab we will perpetually ping the Linux machine with the command ping -t.
-This will continually ping the machine until we decide to stop it, while the Windows machine is pinging the Linux machine we will go to the Linux machine and block ICMP on it's firewall.
+This will continually ping the machine until we decide to stop it, while the Windows machine is pinging the Linux machine we will go to the Linux machine and block inbound ICMP traffic on it's firewall.
 Once we do that we will stop recieving echo replys from the Linux machine.
 </p>
 <br />
 <img src="https://i.imgur.com/GLxSIG3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>